I Do See Color

 Yes, you can win your case pro se, but listen to your legal coach

 Writer’s note: The following post was originally published on Substack’s now-defunct “We Need To Talk” series on September 22, 2023.
 It has now been moved to “I Do See Color.”
 As of February 2024, the specific reason for my lawsuit was resolved by a different group — after taking the legal judgment to the Illinois Department of Human Rights.
 Understand that taking on a task this big is huge, and it was mentally and physically draining.
-It was 100% worth it for me and I “won” in the end by working with a different group of people after the lawsuit, but it was a massive amount of research and work regardless.
+It was 100% worth it for me.
+I lost the initial case on a legal technicality, but I “won” in the end by doubling down to fight it with the state.
+I refused to give up, and I knew I was right.
+It was a massive amount of research and work regardless.
+If you do this, you better be prepared the millisecond you’re within a judge’s view.
+They will expect you to be prepared.

 Recently, I heard a podcast discussion about why Rudy Giuliani isn’t representing himself in court and owes more than $132K in sanctions after not responding to parts of a lawsuit from two Georgia election workers.
 One other podcaster recited the age-old saying, “If you are your own lawyer, you have a fool for a client.”